toncho11/DosWindowsNet/README.md

 There is a support for 1 level windows overlapping.
 So one window over another window will visualise correctly.
 Closing the second window will restore the integrity of the first one.
 But there are limitations

-# Applications
+## Applications
   * Email.exe - an application that allows you to check your email from the Windows or Linux console.
 If you use Gmail and 2-Step-Verification then you need to use [Application Password](https://support.google.com/accounts/answer/185833?hl=en).

 ## Future work:
-  * more Windows/Controls (checkbox for example)
+Add more Windows/Controls
+  * checkbox

 Add more programs:
+  * re-write of entire Midnight Commander or PCTools in .NET
   * rewrite of the Linux's screen command with the split screen functionality
-  * chat client for WhatsApp (C# API exists)
+  * chat client for WhatsApp (C# API exists) or IRC
+  * console pdf reader that uses .NET to convert the PDF to text
   * weather application with current temperature and forecast
-  * console pdf reader that uses .NET to convert the PDF to text
-  * re-write of entire Midnight Commander or PCTools in .NET